xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 3. **As an AI evaluation and design tool**

    - Run PROMPT_02 on a few very different problems and compare how different models rate *Conceptual_novelty*, *AI_shock_index*, and *Engineering_actionability*.
    - See whether the model can stay at the effective layer, propose concrete MVP tests, and avoid hallucinating base-layer guarantees.
    - Use the 131 problems as a long-horizon reasoning playground rather than a short benchmark.

 4. **As a cross-domain imagination amplifier**

    - Use PROMPT_03 if you are not sure what to ask.
 It will generate simple, labeled questions that walk you across many parts of the pack: effective layer rules, good vs bad tension, real-world hooks, and more.
    - Each question is a doorway.
 Follow the ones that collide hardest with your own background.

 5. **As a collaboration seed**

    - When a particular encoding or story feels strong, treat it as the start of a small project.
-   - Open an issue, write a short note, or spin up a minimal Colab / notebook that tests one narrow claim.
+   - Open an issue, write a short note, or spin up a minimal Colab or notebook that tests one narrow claim.
    - The TXT explicitly encourages ending each mission with concrete questions that help you find collaborators and new experiments instead of stopping at one chat.

 Remember: